Dos and Don’ts of Repairing Drywall

 Drywall is tough, but it’s not indestructible.
 Over time, gypsum-board walls can sustain ugly cracks or holes.
-Fortunately, drywall is fairly easy to repair, but there is an art to it.
-Here’s what to do—and what to avoid—when fixing drywall damage so it’s indiscernible to landlords, homebuyers, or visitors.
+Fortunately, drywall is easy to repair easy, but there is an art to it.
+Here’s how to patch a hole in drywall so it’s indiscernible to landlords, homebuyers, or visitors.

 Avail yourself of pre-made products designed to simplify repair tasks.
-Patch kits with reinforced center panels and self-adhesive tape work great for smaller holes.
-A drywall compound and primer combo (such as 3M Patch Plus Primer) leaves a surface that’s ready to paint.
+Patch drywall using kits with reinforced center panels for larger holes and self-adhesive tape for smaller holes.
+A drywall compound and primer combo, such as 3M Patch Plus Primer, leaves a surface that’s ready to paint.

-Use a box cutter or other sharp blade to cut random strands of mesh tape or frayed edges of wallboard paper around holes or cracks before applying joint compound.
+Use a box cutter or other sharp blade to remove random strands of drywall tape or frayed edges of wallboard paper around holes or cracks before applying joint compound.
 Otherwise your finished work will show bumps and other blemishes.

 Less is generally more when it comes to joint compound.
 A thin coat is easier to sand, and you’ll be less likely to remove too much while sanding and expose the patch.
 Also, for joint compound to appear flush with the wall near the damage site, “feather” the mud as you apply it.
 Hold the knife at a 70-degree angle, pressing harder on the outer edges of the mud as you move away from the center.

-If you cut corners on sanding, the repair site will be noticeable, so take your time.
-Once the repaired area is dry, use a fine-grit (100 or 120) sandpaper.
+If you cut corners on sanding drywall the repair site will be noticeable, so take your time.
+Once the repaired area is dry, take to it with some fine-grit (100 or 120) sandpaper.
 After the first round of sanding, add a second layer of mud, spreading it about 2 inches beyond the boundaries of the first layer.
-Once dry, re-sand.
+Once dry, re-sand your repair.

 The fine particulate of drywall compound could injure your lungs if inhaled.
 So always wear a dust mask when sanding drywall compound.
 Disposable gloves are also a good idea to protect your hands from the dehydrating effects of gypsum dust.